JeffVandrewJr/btcqbo/README.md

 4. From a web browser, visit https://btcpay.example.com/btcqbo/authbtc, replacing btcqbo.example.com with your domain.
 Enter the pairing code from the step above, and submit.

 5. Disable public access by editing your .env file to change AUTH_ACCESS to `False` (capital 'F').
-The restart btcqbo.service for the change to take effect (`$ sudo systemctl restart btcqbo`).
+Then restart btcqbo.service for the change to take effect (`$ sudo systemctl restart btcqbo`).

 <h3>Part 4: The Public Facing Payment Portal</h3>

-These instructions assume your business' public facing page is a wordpress site.
+These instructions assume your business' public facing page is a Wordpress site.

-1. Create a new page on your wordpress site.
+1. Create a new page on your Wordpress site.
 Title it "Make a Bitcoin Payment".
 Set the URL so to something short, like example.com/pay.

 2. Paste the code below into the body:
 ```